Grammar

 - Use periods after full sentences

-- Don’t use periods at the end of a bullet-list items
+- Don’t use periods at the end of short bullet-list items

 - Don’t use periods after short titles